 \begin{theorem}[Non-convex \fedprox convergence: $B$-local dissimilarity] Let Assumption~\ref{assumption: 1} hold.
 Assume the functions $F_k$ are non-convex, $L$-Lipschitz smooth, and there exists $L_- > 0$, such that $\nabla^2 F_k\succeq -L_- \mathbf{I}$, with $\bar{\mu} \eqdef \mu-L_->0$.
 Suppose that $w^t$ is not a stationary solution and the local functions $F_k$ are $B$-dissimilar, i.e. $B(w^t)\leq B$.
 If $\mu$, $K$, and $\gamma$ in Algorithm \ref{alg:FEDPROX} are chosen such that \medmuskip=1mu \thinmuskip=1mu \thickmuskip=1mu

 then at iteration $t$ of Algorithm \ref{alg:FEDPROX}, we have the following expected decrease in the global objective: where $S_t$ is the set of $K$ devices chosen at iteration $t$. \end{theorem}

 We direct the reader to Appendix \ref{sec:main_res_proof} for a detailed proof.
 The key steps include applying our notion of $\gamma$-inexactness (Definition \ref{def: inexactness}) for each subproblem and using the bounded dissimilarity assumption, while allowing for only $K$ devices to be active at each round.
 This last step in particular introduces $\mathbb{E}_{S_t}$, an expectation with respect to the choice of devices, $S_t$, in round $t$.
 We note that in our theory, we require $\bar{\mu} > 0$, which is a sufficient but not necessary condition for \fedprox to converge.
-Hence, it is possible that some other $\mu$ (not necessarily satisfying $\bar{\mu} > 0$) can also enable convergence, as explored in our experiments (Section \ref{sec:exps}).
+Hence, it is possible that some other $\mu$ (not necessarily satisfying $\bar{\mu} > 0$) can also enable convergence, as we explore empirically (Section \ref{sec:exps}).

 Theorem \ref{lemma: decrease_0} uses the dissimilarity in Definition~\ref{def: similarity} to identify sufficient decrease of the objective value at each iteration for \fedprox.
 In Appendix \ref{app: boundedvar}, we provide a corollary characterizing the performance with a more common (though slightly more restrictive) bounded variance assumption.
 This assumption is commonly employed, e.g., when analyzing methods such as SGD.
 We next provide sufficient (but not necessary) conditions that ensure $\rho > 0$ in Theorem \ref{lemma: decrease_0} such that sufficient decrease is attainable after each round.